Melchizedek: Tithe recipient

 Targum Pseudo-Jonathan, the Book of Jubilees, Josephus, Philo of Alexandria, and Rashi all read Abram as the giver of the tithe to Melchizedek.
 The Rogatchover Gaon, also understanding Abram to be the tithe giver, comments that the presented tithe was not a standard tithe (Maaser Rishon) as described in the Torah (given on an annual basis), but was a one-time "tribute offering" (trumat ha-mekhes, תרומת המכס), such as Moses gave to God in Numbers 31:41.

 Expressing a kabbalistic point of view, the Zohar commentary to Genesis 14 cites Rabbi Yitzchak as saying that it was God who gave a tithe to Abram in the form of removing the Hebrew letter He from his own throne of glory and presenting it to the soul of Abram for his benefit.

 Rabbi Meir Simcha of Dvinsk (1843–1926) interprets the phrase "And he gave him tithe from all" as a verbal continuation of Melchizedek's speech, i.e., Melchizedek exclaimed that God had chosen to gift Abram a tenth of God's possession of the entire human race (consisting of seventy nations as described in Genesis) in the form of the seven nations of the land of Canaan, including the cities of Sodom that Abram succeeded in saving.
 Rabbi Meir Simcha argues that continued speech of this sort was a common form of prophetic expression.

 Psalm 110

 The second and final Hebrew Bible mention of Melchizedek is in Psalm 110:4.
 The many translations that follow the Septuagint translate it as:

 Although the above is the traditional translation of the text, the Hebrew text can be interpreted in various ways, and the New Jewish Publication Society of America Tanakh, (1985 edition), for example, has:

 Another alternative keeps Melchizedek as a personal name but changes the identity of the person addressed: "You are a priest forever by my order (or 'on my account'), O Melchizedek" – here it is Melchizedek who is being addressed throughout the psalm.

-The majority of Chazalic literature attributes the primary character of the psalm as King David who was a "righteous king" (מלכי צדק) of Salem and, like Melchizedek, had certain priest-like responsibilities, while the Babylonian Talmud understands the chapter as referring to Abram who was victorious in battling to save his nephew Lot and merited priesthood.
-The Zohar defines the noted Melchizedek as referring to Ahron the Kohen Gadol (high priest).
+The majority of Chazalic literature attributes the primary character of the psalm as King David who was a "righteous king" (מלכי צדק) of Jerusalem and, like Melchizedek, had certain priest-like responsibilities, while the Babylonian Talmud understands the chapter as referring to Abram who was victorious in battling to save his nephew Lot and merited priesthood.
+The Zohar defines the noted Melchizedek as referring to Aaron the Kohen Gadol (high priest).

 Samaritan Pentateuch

-The Samaritan Pentateuch reads שלמו (lit. 'his peace' or in contextual flow "allied with him") in place of the Masoretic שלם (Salem), with addition of a letter ו (vav).
+In Genesis 14, the Samaritan Pentateuch reads שלמו (lit. 'his peace' or in contextual flow 'allied with him') in place of the Masoretic שלם (Salem), with addition of a letter ו (vav).